 It isn’t necessary to spend a lot of money on your bottles as long as they are safe and effective.

-All formula will technically feed your baby, but not all formula will nourish your baby.
+All formula will technically feed your baby, but not all formula is identical.
 Look for formula with clean ingredients, and if you have questions about the contents, ask your baby’s pediatrician.

 When asked about formula selection, Dr. Jacq asks, “What’s important to you, as this baby’s parent or caregiver, in a formula?”